 There are 461 bicycle parking spaces in the immediate vicinity of Ingolstadt main station.

-Continue northeast through the Schambach valley, past Hexenagger Castle to Riedenburg.
+The route continues north-eastwards through the Schambach valley, past Hexenagger Castle to Riedenburg.

 An der Altmühl 18